 Contributing positively to local fisher-folk, their families, and their threatened coastal communities and environment is so important to Vital Choice we consider it a key guiding principle.

 We are strongly committed to helping promote a sustainable social, ecological, and economic model for the harvesting and sale of wild Salmon, and donate a portion of our profits to advocacy organizations such as the United Fishermen of Alaska.

-We contribute a portion of our net profits to the Weil Foundation, the Live Strong Foundation, The Monterey Bay Aquarium, the Natural Resources Defense Council, Raincoast Research (Alexandra Morton's campaign to protect Canada's wild Pacific salmon from stressed caused by nearby salmon farms) and other causes devoted to improving the health and well being of people and the planet that sustains us.
+We contribute a portion of our net profits to the Weil Foundation, The Monterey Bay Aquarium, the Natural Resources Defense Council, Raincoast Research (Alexandra Morton's campaign to protect Canada's wild Pacific salmon from stressed caused by nearby salmon farms) and other causes devoted to improving the health and well being of people and the planet that sustains us.

 Elvevoll EO, Barstad H, Breimo ES, Brox J, Eilertsen KE, Lund T, Olsen JO, Osterud B. Enhanced incorporation of n-3 fatty acids from fish compared with fish oils.
 Lipids.
 2006 Dec;41(12):1109-14.

 Hamilton MC, Hites RA, Schwager SJ, Foran JA, Knuth BA, Carpenter DO.
 Lipid composition and contaminants in farmed and wild salmon.
 Environ Sci Technol.
 2005 Nov 15;39(22):8622-9.

 Seierstad SL, Seljeflot I, Johansen O, Hansen R, Haugen M, Rosenlund G, Froyland L, Arnesen H. Dietary intake of differently fed salmon; the influence on markers of human atherosclerosis.
 Eur J Clin Invest.
 2005 Jan;35(1):52-9.